Not-A-Builder/SMP-Risk-Analysis/README.md

 2. Getting general insight on this data through visualization

 3. Predicting future stock behavior and value at risk for each stock.

+### Risk Analysis is very important, for stock market prediction.